WLJSTeam/wljs-notebook/README.md

 ### Works fully offline
 No needs in the internet connection, no dependencies on external services.
 Yours forever

-### LLM agent included
+### MCP Ready
-An optional AI-assistant will see directly, edit, evalaute any cell in the notebook
+MCP server runs in the background allowing agents directly see, edit and evalaute any cell in the notebook

 ## We need your support